-Whimsical collectibles, retro-cool signs, mid-century tableware, and other treasures await when you explore one of these Washington antiques shops.
+Whimsical collectibles, retro-cool signs, mid-century tableware, and other treasures await when you explore one of these Washington antique shops.
 Antiquing is a cherished pastime in Washington, which boasts both cozy mom-and-pop shops and sprawling antique malls that feature wares from dozens of dealers.
-All the big cities have plenty of noteworthy antiques shops, but don’t overlook the smaller towns such as Cashmere, Snohomish, and Centralia.
+All the big cities have plenty of noteworthy antique shops, but don’t overlook the smaller towns such as Cashmere, Snohomish, and Centralia.

-Whether you’re looking for Victorian furnishings or a few colorful knickknacks, make a trip to these cities and towns to discover Washington’s best antiques shops.
+Whether you’re looking for Victorian furnishings or a few colorful knickknacks, make a trip to one of these cities and towns to discover Washington’s best antique shops:

 Bellingham